endeavorcomm/le-cms/setup-cert-mgmt-system.md

 If you're having trouble running the scripts, try copying the contents from the repo file, then pasting into the file on the server.

-The system should now be ready to deploy certificates!
+The system should now be ready to deploy websites and certificates!
 Find next steps in deploy-certificates.md in the repo.